 Today’s auto sector is in a period of rapid technological change and phenomenal transformation and Canada has the potential to play a very significant part in this global wave of innovation.
 Vehicles are becoming increasingly electric, highly connected, autonomous and a vital part of the sharing economy.

 Canada is well positioned to be a global leader in the development of autonomous vehicle software and controls, artificial intelligence, cyber security, active safety and vehicle dynamics technology, infotainment and connected vehicle technology.
 CVMA members are at the forefront of this exciting new era of vehicle design.
 Our members are making significant investments to harness Canada’s strong ecosystem of world-class universities, start-ups and innovative suppliers.
 This translates into thousands of high quality jobs for Canadians.

 This accelerated innovation will require a significant degree of coordination with the industry across Canadian jurisdictions and especially between Canada and the United States, with whom we have aligned automotive regulations and standards.
-Policy must enable and not hamper innovation while protecting public safety.
+Public policy must enable and not hamper innovation while protecting public safety and consumer information privacy.

 “We’re helping Canada create a new generation of automotive engineers.” – Tony Mancina, Head of Engineering, FCA Canada